Richmond, VA, Schools with Sewing Lessons

 BFA in Fashion Design

-Virginia Commonwealth University's fashion design program is a 120-credit degree program that provides students with garment creation instructions through a variety of courses, including pattern making, construction techniques, fashion drawing, textiles and draping.
-Students learn about the computer programs used in fashion design, such as Illustrator and Adobe Photoshop.
+Virginia Commonwealth University's fashion design program is a 120-credit degree program that provides students with garment creation instruction through a variety of courses, including pattern making, construction techniques, fashion drawing, textiles and draping.
+Students learn about computer programs used in fashion design, such as Illustrator and Adobe Photoshop.
 The construction techniques class covers professional sewing, in addition to garment finishing.
-Fashion design students have the opportunity to complete internships in New York City and to study abroad.
+Fashion design students have the opportunity to complete internships in New York City and study abroad.

 Visual Arts Center of Richmond